 Surprising secrets will crack open a rural community, and more than one family will suffer in the telling.

 Bev Marshall grew up in McComb and Gulfport, Mississippi.
 She holds degrees from the University of Mississippi and Southeastern Louisiana University, where she taught in the English Department.
-Her short stories have appeared in Xavier Review; Potpourri; Maryland Review; an… More about Bev Marshall
+Her short stories have appeared in Xavier Review; Potpourri; Maryland Review; Stories from the Blue Moon… More about Bev Marshall

 Paperback | $13.95